 In September 2015, news emerged that Volkswagen had installed illegal software in its diesel cars, allowing them to pass emissions testing by misrepresenting how much pollution they typically emit.

-The company’s unlawful action resulted in 30 times the approved level of nitrogen oxides spewing from these cars, posing a threat to human health.
-About 105, 000 such cars with 2.0L diesel engines were imported and sold in Canada based on fraudulent regulatory submissions, all of which is illegal.
+The company’s unlawful action resulted in 35 times the approved level of nitrogen oxides spewing from these cars, posing a threat to human health.
+More than 100, 000 cars with 2.0L diesel engines were imported and sold in Canada based on fraudulent regulatory submissions, all of which is illegal.

-We would also like to see the federal government fulfil its commitment to reform the Canadian Environmental Protection Act (CEPA) to ensure stronger enforcement of pollution regulations, public participation and accountability.
+We would also like to see the federal government fulfil its commitment to reform CEPA to ensure stronger enforcement of pollution regulations, public participation and accountability.